 One of the biggest lessons I had to learn was the importance of and the role that visual processing plays in one’s shooting.
 I spent a long time stuck in my development not because I couldn’t grip and press the trigger well, but it was because I didn’t yet understand how to unlock the potential that already existed in my vision—the ability to see and process visual information more efficiently and with greater precision.

 In this course we will unlock that visual performance and show you how to connect what you see with your desired results on target.
 You will come away with the ability to KNOW precisely where each bullet fired will impact the target before it even gets there.
 Some of the things in the course may seem like it has a competition focus, but I promise you these concepts are ESPECIALLY useful for gun carrying professionals and serious concealed carrying citizens.
+Learning to use your vision more effectively has been shown to actually reduce stress and improve decision-making when it matters.
 We will also cover the following:

 - Principles of grip

 - The direct relationship between sight picture and trigger

 - How to discover your own unique techniques that work best for you